 Areas of Specialization

-Literacy and Culture; English as a Second/Foreign Language and Dual Language Education; Education Technology and Digital Literacies; Migration Literatures; Multicultural Education; Sociolinguistics; Critical, Feminist Pedagogies
+Literacy and Culture; English as a Second/Foreign Language and Dual Language Education; Education Technology and Digital Literacies; Migration Literatures; Multicultural Education; Sociolinguistics; Critical, Feminist Pedagogies; Immigration

-Kathleen McInerney holds a Ph.D. in language, literacy and culture from the University of Iowa.
+Kathleen McInerney holds a Ph.D. in language, literacy and culture from the University of Iowa and an M.A. in English from SUNY Fredonia.
 She has extensive experience with and research focused on ESL, EFL and dual language teaching, with particular attention to the social contexts affecting emergent bilingual learners, their families and communities.
-She has taught preK-graduate students and also teaches a TEFL (Teaching English as a Foreign Language) Certificate course in the summers in Cuenca, Ecuador.
+She has taught pre-kindergarten graduate students and also teaches a TEFL (Teaching English as a Foreign Language) Certificate course in the summers in Cuenca, Ecuador.
 She assists with a trilingual children's school in Cuenca and provides professional development to teachers of English in the U.S. and abroad.
-She has been named a Fulbright Specialist by the Council for International Exchange of Scholars.
-Kathleen’s current interests include building global communities of practice through technology and empowering teachers as critical agents of change and social justice.
+She has been named to the Fulbright Specialist Roster by the Council for International Exchange of Scholars.
+McInerney's current interests include issues of power, privilege, and education policy in communities and their schools, using narrative and auto-ethnography as equitable modes of inquiry and expression.
+She also examines the infusion of Mercy in community-based learning at home and abroad.

 - Methods of Teaching English as a Second Language